AnkitSingh10-hub/RAG-Benchmark/README.md

    conversation history.
 4. **LLM-based document pre-processing** — an LLM was used to generate chunks directly from source documents (headline, summary, and original text), rather than relying purely on rule-based splitting.
 5. **Query rewriting** — an LLM rewrites the user's raw question into a more targeted retrieval query before the vector search step.
-6. **Re-ranking** — an LLM reranks a wider initial retrieval set before the top results are passed into the generation prompt.
+6. **Re-ranking** — Uses LLM as well as dedicated reranking models.
+An LLM reranks a wider initial retrieval set before the top results are passed into the generation prompt.
+This also uses dedicated reranker called Cohere for cross encoding.

 Query expansion (turning one question into multiple retrieval queries) was scoped as a technique but is not yet implemented in either pipeline.